Constellation Energy Foundation (Rembrandt Foundation Inc)

 • Contact Constellation Foundation through constellationenergy.com/contact-us.html for application information

-• Focus on nonprofits in IL, MD, NY, PA, and TX communities
+• Focus on non-profits in IL, MD, NY, PA, and TX communities

-Community Champions Program:
+Community Champions Programme:

 • Online application via "Apply Now" button at constellationenergy.com/our-impact/community/community-champions.html